 Minimizes Serious Falls

-This is the percent of residents that have had a fall which caused serious injury.
+This is the percent of residents that suffered from a fall which caused major injury.

 Minimizes Urinary Tract Infections